trailblazing/tute/README.md

 The system Git created two main branches.

-For MyTetra
+For mytetra_webengine

-* MyTetra       - the main branch with the latest stable release;
+* origin       - the main branch with the latest stable release;
-* Experimental  - branch to develop.
+* develop      - branch to develop.

 For happenote:

 * happenote         - the main branch with the latest stable release;
 * develop           - branch to develop.
 * code beautifier   - https://github.com/beimprovised/happenote/blob/happenote/src/uncrustify.cfg

 Besides these two branches have been established in other branches for the implementation of a functional.
 Upon completion of the changes flow into the branch experimental.
 After stabilization of the changes in the experimental, the changes flow into the master and release is issued.

-Deciding to connect to the development MyTetra, please use the experimental/develop branch for the current code.
+Deciding to connect to the development happenote, please use the develop branch for the current code.